BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Mobile-Standards.md

 ### 4. CocoaPods
 Use CocoaPods (when available) for integrating 3rd party libraries into iOS apps.

-- CocoaPods should be checked into the Git source tree.
+- CocoaPods MUST be checked into the Git source tree.
+- Podfiles MUST specify the specific version of the cocoapod that the code was built using.

 ### 5. Passwords & Security
 Passwords, and any other secure login information, **must** be stored in the iOS Keychain or Android Keystore